heeplr/rpi-cookstrap/examples/wifi+ssh/README.md

 Example to use rpi-cookstrap to bootstrap a minimal image:

-* the "download_raspbian" plugin downloads and decompresses the latest raspbian lite image
+* the "raspbian" plugin downloads and decompresses the latest raspbian lite image
 * the "hostname" plugin sets a random hostname
 * the "wifi" plugin configures wireless networking using **RPI_WIFI_***